NANDbrew/NANDCommand/README.md

 # NANDCommand
 Additional commands for App24's Sailwind Console Mod
-## Settings
-- Patch Port teleport
-  - fix SailwindConsole's Teleport command so it puts you on the ground
 ## How to use this ReadMe
 - all commands and arguments are case insensitive.
 For example: `BringToPort Cog` is the same as `bringtoport cog` is the same as `BRINGTOPORT COG`
 - less than/greater than signs '<' and '>' mean the argument is required